StarGate01/power-extender/README.md

 Hardware and software for a power and IO extension PCB with current monitoring and I2C interface.

-This project was generously supported by [PCBWay](https://www.pcbway.com/).
+This project has been generously supported by [PCBWay](https://www.pcbway.com/).
 Read more about this project and also my review of the manufacturing on my blog: [Article will be added soon] .

 ## Usage